ayushranjan17/Abstractive_Text_Summarizer/README.md

 - **13,368 validation pairs**
 - **11,490 test pairs**

-Additionally, we ran predictions on the **Inshorts dataset**, which contains short-form news summaries.
-The dataset was preprocessed by removing stopwords, expanding contractions, and cleaning the text for model training.

 ## Key Features

 - **LSTM-based Encoder-Decoder Architecture**: This Seq2Seq model encodes the input text and decodes it into a summary.